-8.1.4 Rocker Cover and Oil Pan—Clean the ocker over and il an.
+8.1.4 Rocker Cover and Oil Pan—Clean the rocker cover and oil pan.
 Use a nylon brush, as necessary, to remove deposits.

 8.1.5 External Oil System—Flush the internal surfaces of the oil lines and the external reservoir with solvent.
 Repeat until the solvent drains cleanly.
 Flush the solvent through the oil pumps until the solvent drains cleanly, then air dry.

-8.1.6 High Pressure Turbocharger—Carefully remove the turbine housing from the turbocharger and clean the waste-gate valve with solvent and a soft wire brush.
+8.1.6 High Pressure Turbocharger—Carefully remove the turbine housing from the turbocharger and clean the waste-gate valve with solvent and a soft, wire brush.

 8.1.7 Cam Follower Assembly—Take the cam follower assembly apart and inspect the bushings and pins.
 Replace the parts as necessary.